-1) There are simple things you can do to reduce your energy use.
-To help you remember to follow these suggestions, grab a pen or pencil and some post it notes.
-Write down each of the following suggestions on a post it.
-Then place that note where it will remind you to do the activity.
-Every time you follow an energy saving suggestion, put a tick mark on the appropriate post it.
-After 1 week, collect all your post its and tally your tick marks.
-How many times did you reduce your energy use?
+1) There are simple things we can do to reduce our energy use.
+To help your students remember to follow these suggestions around their homes, have them fold and cut a piece of paper into 8 squares.
+Then, write down each of the following suggestions on a different piece of paper.
+When they bring the papers home, they can tape them where it will remind them to do each activity.
+Every time they follow an energy saving suggestion, they can put a tick mark on the appropriate piece of paper.
+After 1 week, they can collect their papers and tally their tick marks.
+How many times can they reduce their energy use in one week?